Renovating in NZ? Uncover Asbestos: Your Safety & Legal Guide for Pre-2000s Homes

 Renovating a property is an exciting milestone, whether you are refreshing a family home in Napier or upgrading a commercial office in Gisborne.
 However, the age of New Zealand’s building stock means that many projects carry a hidden risk.
 Asbestos remains one of the largest occupational killers in the country, with WorkSafe NZ reporting approximately 220 asbestos-related deaths every year.
 If your building was constructed or altered before 1 January 2000, professional asbestos testing is a critical first step for your project.

-For more information on the specific types of inspections available, visit our page on Asbestos Surveying & Experts in Hawke's Bay, Gisborne & Manawatu.
+For more information on the specific types of inspections available, visit our page on Asbestos Surveying & Experts in Hawke's Bay, Gisborne, Manawatu and Taupo.

 The Pre-2000 Rule and Your Legal Obligations